top of page

 Michael A. Johnson joined the U S. Coast Guard in 1968, at the height of the Vietnam War.
 He was 3rd Class Radioman, serving at Coast Guard Radio Station, Miami, FL and Coast Guard District 7, Miami and was honorably discharged in 1972.
 Mike served as Division Chief/Paramedic for the Fulton County Fire Department in Atlanta, Georgia for 25 years and resides in Newnan, GA.

-Mike was deployed to U. S. Coast Guard Squadron Three, Republic of Vietnam on the CGC Bibb to participate in Operation Market Time.
+Mike with deployed with U. S. Coast Guard Squadron Three, to the Republic of Vietnam on the CGC Bibb to participate in Operation Market Time.

 Ocean